 THE ORIGINS OF REACHING HIGHER

-Because of special rules to limit coaches' compensation, national travel and live television, it is less apparent in Michigan than in some other parts of the country; but there is widespread opinion that amateur basketball is out of control in America.
-That it's in shambles, operating almost entirely outside of school/college control, but in the hands of corporate interests and unregulated agents.
-There is a sense that the sickness of boys and men's basketball is infecting the purer women's game as well as lower profile sports.
-There are predictions that the disease will soon spread to football.
+Because of special school rules to limit coaches’ compensation, national travel and live television, it is less apparent in Michigan than in some other parts of the country; but there is widespread opinion that amateur basketball is out of control in America.
+That it’s in shambles, operating too much outside of school/college control, but in the hands of corporate interests and unregulated agents.
+That it’s jeopardizing skill levels and team play so much that we are failing in international play.
+That it’s jeopardizing the amateur status of players and the integrity of contest results.
+There is a sense that the sickness of boys and men’s basketball is infecting the purer women’s game as well as lower profile sports.

-While the elite athlete will never become the most central focus of high school athletic administration in Michigan, there is some danger that the corruption of the college recruiting process in basketball is spreading to other sports and settling to younger and younger athletes each year.
-Preserving the health and integrity of interscholastic athletics generally may require this proactive approach to this special population of players.
+Because the elite athlete has not been the primary focus of school sports, interscholastic athletic administrators have avoided designing special programs for specially gifted student-athletes.
+More recently, however, there is the growing opinion that there is some danger that the corruption of the college recruiting process in basketball is spreading to other sports and settling to younger and younger athletes each year.
+Preserving the health and integrity of interscholastic athletics generally may require a more proactive approach to this special population of players.